Eliot-Roxbergh/notes_pinephone/README.md

 ### Signal-desktop

 Signal-desktop does not have official arm64 support, but you can build it from source (see below).
-Signal-desktop works ok, but not made for small screen: so zoom out in the menu and it _should_ be possible to contract the contact menu by dragging (maybe if you plug in mouse, it's literally 1 px).
+Signal-desktop works ok, but not made for small screen: so zoom out via the menu and it _should_ be possible to contract the contact menu by dragging (maybe if you plug in mouse, it's literally 1 px).
 Voice calls on signal work, but it did not detect the camera.
 If the phone is in suspend, Signal messages or calls will not be received (of course) until phone wakes up again.

 Signal alerts are shown on lock screen, blue led flashing correctly.